ParadigmIoT/trezor-firmware/docs/core/misc/disc2.md

     exit
     ```
     Replace `core/build/prodtest/combined.bin` with the actual path to your `combined.bin` file if it differs.
-2. Connect via J-Link JTAG connector to CN3 with jumpers on JP1, JP4 (CHGR), JP2, JP3, and JP6.
+2. Connect via J-Link JTAG connector to CN3 or Cortex Debug 10-pin Connector to CN11.
+Ensure jumpers are on JP1, JP4 (CHGR), JP2, JP3, and JP6.
 Connect USB ST-LINK (micro-b) for power.
 3. Run the script using the following command:
     ```sh
     ./JLink.exe -CommanderScript ./script.jlink